 Palettes

-Three custom palettes, based on those used by BdE in some publications, are available.
+Three custom palettes are available.
+They are based on colors used by BdE in some publications.

-Apply these palettes to ggplot2 plots using the scale functions provided in the package (see help("scale_color_bde_d", package = "tidyBdE")).
+Apply these palettes to ggplot2 plots with the scale functions provided by the package.
+See help("scale_color_bde_d", package = "tidyBdE").

 A note on caching